Help Center - FAQs about Printable Postage

 Why use it?

-• Printed postage means you can mail your package as you like.
-The USPS regulations that require packages over 13 ounces to be handed to a postal worker in a Post Office do not apply.
+• Printed postage means you can mail your package from your outgoing mailbox or a blue dropbox or from the "postagepaid dropoff" location at your PO.
+The USPS regulations that require packages over 10 ounces (or more than 1/2 inch thick) to be handed to a postal worker do not apply if you use Printable Postage!

 • Printed postage means no fussing with stamps, no standing in line at the Post Office.

-• You will also get INSTANT CREDIT if you print your postage through PBS--you will get your credit when you mark the book mailed by clicking the "Book Has Been Mailed" button on the request.
+• You will also get Instant Credit if you print your postage through PBS--you will get your credit when you mark the book mailed by clicking the "Book Has Been Mailed" button on the request.
+Please note that Instant Credit is available only to accounts with good sending records.

 • You need to have PBS Money in your account to use printable postage.
 You can add PBS Money to your account in the Kiosk (using PayPal or a credit/debit card).